upstream-se/guidebook-draft/docs/foundations/discipline/intent.md

 ## Intent across time

-Long-lived software systems endure across projects, iterations, technological shifts, provider transitions, and organizational restructuring.
+Long-lived software systems endure across projects, iterations, technological shifts, provider transitions, and organizational restructurings.
 Intent persists across these discontinuities.

 When intent remains implicit, coherence erodes gradually.
 When intent is treated as immutable, rigidity emerges.
 When intent is revised without explicit articulation, governance dissolves into drift.

 The health of a long-lived system depends on maintaining intent as an explicit and consciously revisable commitment.